robertjskelton/robertjskelton.github.io/_posts/2023-11-27-porsche-cayenne-carplayretrofits-androidauto-install.markdown

 ![AA](/images/aa/10.jpeg)
 ![AA](/images/aa/7.jpg)

-I bought the [carplayretrofits.com Android Auto/Carplay head unit upgrade](https://carplayretrofits.com/products/carplay-andrioid-auto-plug-and-play-kit-for-porsche-pcm-3-1) for $480, this is how the install/support went.
+I bought the [carplayretrofits.com Android Auto/Carplay head unit upgrade](https://carplayretrofits.com/products/carplay-andrioid-auto-plug-and-play-kit-for-porsche-pcm-3-1) for $480, this is how the install/support went in my 2014 Porsche Cayenne Diesel.

 After the product arrived, I read the install instructions.
 Apparently this unit sold by carplayretrofits.com is actually a [Isudar board](https://amzn.to/3GnR6H6), which are known for being slow and buggy, but the seller claims they are modified with a different chipset, ram, ram controller, audio controller and custom firmware.
 If I had known this was an Isudar board with a 200% markup, I would not have bought it.
 These can be bought cheaply from Amazon and Ali Express.